Arlington Family Health Pavilion Policies and Guidelines

 - If we do not participate with your insurance company, you will be expected to make payment in full at the time service is rendered.

-- We do not accept ANY work related injuries.
+- We only accept existing Medicare patients at this time.
+We do not accept ANY work related injuries.
 We can refer you to a doctor that accepts work related cases.

 - Motor vehicle accidents will have to be paid IN- FULL at time of visit.
 Insurance cannot be used if filing a claim with your/their car insurance.